-Nearest SWG is $#19 = \emptyset 0.81$ (unfortunately the next size up is too large).
+Nearest SWG is $#19 = \emptyset 0.81$ (unfortunately the next size up is too large - always round down otherwise new wind will not fit the existing "slot").

-Our rewind specification is 92 turns of #19 SWG!
+Our rewind specification is 92 turns of #19 SWG !

 Note: This assumes the density of the wind (cross sectional area of wires ÷ cross sectional area of the slot) remains about the same.